 Copyright © Harding Law Office.
 All rights reserved.

 Maintenance is intended to provide for the reasonable needs of divorced persons who lack sufficient property, education, or employment income to provide for themselves.
 For maintenance to be awarded, it must be requested at the time the petition for divorce is filed, or in the response to the petition.
-The court considers many factors in determining maintenance, such as the property division (and debt division) pursuant to the divorce, the parties' standard of living during the marriage, the length of the marriage, the age and health of the parties, and the payor spouse's ability to pay maintenance.
+The court considers many factors in determining maintenance, such as the property division (and debt division) pursuant to the divorce, the parties' standard of living during the marriage, the length of the marriage, the age and health (both physical and emotional) of the parties, and the payor spouse's ability to pay maintenance.
 Other conditions may include any child support being paid (including for children of prior marriages) and how long it might take the payee to obtain education for employment.
 Notably, the statute indicates that maintenance will be awarded "without regard to marital misconduct".
 Generally, courts perceive maintenance as "rehabilitative", i.e., provided to allow the receiving spouse opportunity to become self-sufficient.
 A primary motivation of the court in awarding maintenance is to limit any potential reliance by the parties on state resources as a result of the divorce.

 Maintenance or Alimony/Spousal Support